Goldman Sachs ups 'no-deal' likelihood after UK parliament amendment vote

 They held their estimated probability of a delayed Brexit deal at 50 percent.

-“Parliament at large signaled last night that it opposes a ‘no deal’ Brexit, but it is not ready to delay Brexit to rule out ‘no deal’ entirely,” wrote Goldman Sachs analysts.
+“Parliament at large signalled last night that it opposes a ‘no deal’ Brexit, but it is not ready to delay Brexit to rule out ‘no deal’ entirely,” wrote Goldman Sachs analysts.

 “But by offering something to everyone, Tuesday’s Brexit amendments offered little additional clarity to anyone,” they added.